Agent Builder is in beta. Some features are still in development and are subject to change.

 1

-Delete the top-level Page element from the Component Tree
+Delete the top-level Page component from the Component Tree

-Click the Page element from the UI component tree in the bottom left.
+Click the top Page component from the UI component tree.

-Then click the red trashcan icon on the Page’s element settings menu to delete it.
+Then click the three vertical dots on the Page’s settings menu to find the Delete option.

 2